 - Entry doors: Entry doors must lock securely.
-Check the weather-stripping (i.e., if there are gaps that let air in, weather-stripping must be applied), the doorjamb and the strike plate for defects. - Windows: Windows that are designed to open must open and have a permanent lock attached (sticks and thumbscrews are not accepted as locking devices).
+Check the weatherstripping (i.e., if there are gaps that let air in, weatherstripping must be applied), the doorjamb, and the strike plate for defects. - Windows: Windows designed to open must have a permanent lock attached (sticks and thumbscrews are not accepted as locking devices).
 The window panes must not be broken or cracked. - Electrical Aspects: Units must be free of electrical hazards.
 All outlets and switches must have cover plates intact and be secured to the wall with no exposed wiring.
-All light fixtures must work and be properly mounted to the wall or ceiling.
-Breaker boxes must have all open spaces filled with knockouts or blank spacers with no exposed wires. - Oven / Range: The oven / range must be sufficiently clean and not constitute a fire hazard.
+All light fixtures must work and be appropriately mounted to the wall or ceiling.
+Breaker boxes must have all open spaces filled with knockouts or blank spacers with no exposed wires. - Oven / Range: The oven/range must be sufficiently clean and not constitute a fire hazard.
 Burners must lay flat and all elements must work properly.
 All knobs and dials must be on the appliance.
-Filter screens should be installed over the fans. - Refrigerator: The refrigerator must have a snugly-fit, rubber, intact gasket around the door.
+Filter screens should be installed over the fans. - Refrigerator: The refrigerator must have a snugly fit, rubber, intact gasket around the door.
 Loose and/or cracked gaskets must be replaced.
-The kick-plate at the bottom of the refrigerator must be secured properly. - Heating & Plumbing: All heating and plumbing must be in working order.
-All adequate heat sources should be clear of furniture, bedding, clothing and other items.
-Oil, gas and propane furnaces must be safe and professionally serviced at least once every two years.
-Plumbing fixtures (i.e., sinks, toilets, showers, etc.) should be free of leaks. - Hot Water Heaters: Hot water heaters must have a pressure relief valve and discharge line that extends to within six inches of the floor.
-Discharge tubing must be made of the appropriate type of material: galvanized steel, copper or chlorinated polyvinyl chloride (CPVC) piping, not polyvinyl chloride (PVC).
+The kick plate at the bottom of the refrigerator must be secured properly. - Heating & Plumbing: All heating and plumbing must be in working order.
+All adequate heat sources should be clear of furniture, bedding, clothing, and other items.
+Oil, gas, and propane furnaces must be safe and professionally serviced at least once every two years.
+Plumbing fixtures (i.e., sinks, toilets, showers, etc.) should be leaks-free. - Hot Water Heaters: Water heaters must have a pressure relief valve and discharge line within six inches of the floor.
+Discharge tubing must be made of the appropriate type of material: galvanized steel, copper, or chlorinated polyvinyl chloride (CPVC) piping, not polyvinyl chloride (PVC).
 Wires should not be exposed.
-In addition, flammable material should not be stored near the hot water tank. - Flooring: Any flooring that poses a tripping hazard or is frayed or torn must be replaced or repaired (i.e., carpets, vinyl, tile, or linoleum).
-Exposed carpet tacks or thresholds that are loose must be repaired.
+In addition, flammable material should not be stored near the hot water tank. - Flooring: Any flooring that poses a tripping hazard or is frayed or torn (e.g., carpets, vinyl, tile, or linoleum) must be replaced or repaired.
+Exposed carpet tacks or loose thresholds must also be repaired.
 Please check and repair floors that have dry rot.
-This issue is commonly found in the bathroom, particularly around the bathtub and toilet. - Smoke Detectors: Smoke detectors must have a tester button and must be on each floor of the unit.
-If a participant has impaired hearing, it is suggested that a smoke alarm designed for the hearing-impaired be mounted in the bedroom occupied by that individual. - Ventilation: Ventilation system must be operable.
-Inoperable bathroom fans or no ventilation (i.e., window) will result in a failed rating. - Decks / Railings / Steps: Any decks, railings or steps that have stairways with four or more consecutive steps must have a handrail and be free of dry rot and tripping hazards.
+This issue is common in the bathroom, particularly around the bathtub and toilet. - Smoke Detectors: Smoke detectors must have a tester button and be on each floor of the unit.
+If a participant has impaired hearing, a smoke alarm designed for the hearing-impaired should be mounted in the bedroom occupied by that individual.

+- Ventilation: Ventilation system must be operable.
+Inoperable bathroom fans or no ventilation (i.e., window) will result in a failed rating. - Decks / Railings / Steps: Any decks, railings, or steps with stairways with four or more consecutive steps must have a handrail that is free of dry rot and tripping hazards.
 The handrail must run the length of the stairway and be securely supported.
-Railings are required for decks, porches or steps that are more than 30 inches from the ground.

-■ Deteriorating / Peeling Paint: Deteriorating / peeling paint must not be present for a unit built prior to 1978.
-This applies to the inside of the unit and outside of the building if children under the age of six will occupy the unit.
+Railings are required for decks, porches, or steps that are more than 30 inches from the ground. - Deteriorating / Peeling Paint: Deteriorating / peeling paint must not be present in a unit built prior to 1978.
+This applies to the inside and outside of the building if children under the age of six will occupy the unit.
 Opportunity Home requires the removal of all deteriorated paint from interior and exterior surfaces.